Why should businesses worry?

 1 in 4 SMEs admit they wouldn't be able to recover any data.

-Logging and monitoring any suspicious activity can inform you as soon as a breach happen, giving you a chance to respond quickly and limit potential damage.
+Logging and monitoring any suspicious activity can inform you as soon as a breach happens, giving you a chance to respond quickly and limit potential damage.
 This can be done in-house or outsourced to specialists.

 Regularly backing up your data means it can be accessed easily to reduce downtime in the event of a breach.
 However, there is a risk that you may restore the same vulnerabilities which caused the breach in the first place so you should consult a specialist beforehand on how to mitigate this.

 Consulting a security specialist for a thorough risk assessment and further advice is essential.
+You can also:

 Have procedures in place which identify and isolate infected systems to prevent further infection.

-If your customer database has been compromised, the customers should be directly informed of the breach and advice should be given on what actions they should take, such as changing passwords and checking bank statements.
+If your customer database has been compromised, those customers should be directly informed of the breach and advice should be given on what actions they should take, such as changing passwords and checking bank statements.